dmbarbour/Sirea/README.md

     * time debt towards zero, linearly over continuous time
     * can augment with built in rules (for performance)
     * can augment with ownership types (for security, control)
+    * can augment with delayed tasks (e.g. to model expiration)
     * can augment with implicit, inferred (max debt, new debt)
     * natural variations: graph rewriting

-Since all state models are *external* to RDP (i.e. modeled as external services), it is not difficult to dream up new ones and add them to an application by library or plugin.
-It is also not difficult to add orthogonal persistence.
+Since all state models are *external* to RDP (i.e. modeled as external services), it is not difficult to add orthogonal persistence.
+It is also not difficult to dream up new ones and add them to an application via library or plugin.
+There are interesting state models one could create for continuous signals (e.g. based on bezier curves, follow the carrot, integrals of forces).

 Sirea shall provide a few simple state models, including the three described above, complete with *persistence by default*.
 But none have been implemented yet.
-They won't be part of the core package.
+And they won't be part of the core package.

 A related, interesting possibility is to seek stability without *stateful semantics*.
-By "stateful semantics" I mean the ability to preserve information over time (even for one nanosecond).
+The "stateful semantics" refers to ability to preserve information over time, from the past into the present (even for one nanosecond).
 Stability doesn't require information be preserved, only that avoid changing unnecessarily.
 Stability is suitable in cases where you don't strongly care *what* the information is so long as it's consistent and stable - such as UI layout, or path planning systems.
 Constraint logic programming and many machine learning techniques offer [effective approaches](http://awelonblue.wordpress.com/2012/03/14/stability-without-state/) to stability.

 Stateless stability can help alleviate need for real state, and thus simplify reasoning about systems (especially during partial failure and recover).